Life After Part 9 Debt Agreements

 Age of Part 9 debt agreement on your credit file

-The number of years from the date of an insolvency agreement is a lender risk factor.
-Plus your debt agreement details including start date are recorded by credit report agencies plus on the personal insolvency index npii.
+The number of years from the date you accepted the proposal for an insolvency agreement is a lender risk factor.
+As a result, your debt agreement details including the start date are recorded by credit report agencies and also the national personal insolvency index npii.
+Consequently, lenders will access your credit file for this information to obtain the relevant dates.
 In brief, the more recent the debt agreement, the higher the pricing and fees.
 In general, recently established debt agreements have low property equity.
 As a result of meeting the equity threshold requirement when entering into a Debt Agreement.

 - One-day-old insolvency agreements can gain finance approvals.
 However, price grading and equity constraints are usually difficult limitations.